When your business grows you will realize that your company data centre is running low on space, power and HVAC capacity.

 If you lease or opt for colocation, certain upfront costs can crop up.
 Most of the expenditure otherwise is operational.

-If you decide to build your own data centre the costs are several such as:
+If you decide to build your own data center the costs are several such as:

 • Upfront for planning, design, and commissioning.
 This can be a significant portion in the range of ~ 25% of total construction costs.

-• Other costs include, security setups, fire suppression and detection, getting building permits, other infrastructure such as HVAC units, UPS equipment, network connecting costs, and data centre staffing, and annual maintenance.
+• Other costs include, security setups, fire suppression and detection, getting building permits, other infrastructure such as HVAC units, UPS equipment, network connecting costs, and data center staffing, and annual maintenance.

 You must also take into consideration risks associated with the options, lease and build.

-If you lease, the colocation provider can ask you to move out for any of the following reasons.
+If you lease, the Server Colocation provider can ask you to move out for any of the following reasons.

 • If the facility reaches full capacity or for some reason it prefers another client.